DanielBMarkham/Info-Ops/manuscript/chapter23.md

 If there's no goal, there's no test.
 You give me a bunch of functions to work on under the business category Account Reconciliation and two years later you might have a lot of nothing -- except bills.
 That doesn't mean I haven't been working.
 It means my work isn't connected to anything of value.
 It's just work under a category.
 We have a term for expenses that fall under particular categories but aren't directly associated with value: the term is "overhead".

-The usual response is no, no. It doesn't work that way.
+The usual response is no, no, no. It doesn't work that way.
 Instead, we have a team of four-thousand QA people, all top-notch, who are double and triple-checking to make sure we're doing a good job and getting our money's worth.

 Double and triple-checking what, exactly?
 They've got the same problem the developers have, only worse.
 The developers can say they're "done" with whatever they're doing at any time.
 The QA folks are always trying to play catch-up to figure out exactly what the heck the system is supposed to be doing.
 Sometimes they never figure it out.